alaedine07/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 happen on a file /home/someuser/.bashrc those variables created there called "local" variables because they only affects a user session not the hole system

-* in bash exists some special characters one character is always used "$?" it refers to the exit status the recently executed command .
+* in bash exists some special characters one character is always used "$?" it refers to the exit status of the recently executed command .